FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 The full methodology and worked examples are in the CAC payback period guide.

-Here are four approaches that reduce CAC while maintaining or increasing acquisition volume:
+Here are four approaches that reduce average CAC while maintaining or increasing acquisition volume:

 Build referral loops into the product.
-Customers acquired through word-of-mouth have near-zero CAC and typically churn less than paid-acquisition customers.
-This doesn’t mean slapping a “refer a friend” button on the dashboard — it means building moments in the product where sharing is natural.
+Customers acquired through word-of-mouth have near-zero acquisition cost and typically churn less than paid-acquisition customers.
+This doesn’t mean slapping a “refer a friend” button on the dashboard, it means building moments in the product where sharing is natural.
 A dashboard that users screenshot and post, a report they forward to their team, a metric they cite in a blog post.

 Raise your prices.
 If your ACV doubles and your CAC stays the same, your LTV:CAC ratio doubles and your payback period halves.
 Most bootstrapped SaaS products are underpriced relative to the value they deliver.
-A price increase doesn’t reduce CAC directly, but it makes the same CAC dramatically more sustainable.
-Going from €29/month to €49/month changes a 17-month payback into a 10-month payback on the same €500 CAC — that’s the difference between burning cash and being self-funding.
+A price increase doesn’t reduce CAC directly, but it makes the same number dramatically more sustainable.
+Going from €29/month to €49/month changes a 17-month payback into a 10-month payback on the same €500 average CAC, that’s the difference between burning cash and being self-funding.

-Track CAC by cohort, not just as a monthly average.
-Your blended CAC this month is influenced by channel mix, seasonal effects, and one-off campaigns.
-Looking at CAC by monthly acquisition cohort shows whether efficiency is improving or degrading over time.
-If January’s cohort cost €180 to acquire and March’s cost €260, something changed — maybe you scaled paid spend into less efficient audiences, or maybe a high-performing blog post stopped ranking.
+Track average CAC by cohort, not just as a monthly average.
+Your blended figure this month is influenced by channel mix, seasonal effects, and one-off campaigns.
+Looking at average CAC by monthly acquisition cohort shows whether efficiency is improving or degrading over time.
+If January’s cohort cost €180 to acquire and March’s cost €260, something changed, maybe you scaled paid spend into less efficient audiences, or maybe a high-performing blog post stopped ranking.
 Cohort-level tracking catches these shifts before the blended average makes them visible.

 You can use the LTV calculator to model how changes in pricing, churn, and conversion rate affect your unit economics before committing to a strategy.